 It is easy to make a depreciation worksheet in Excel without using complex and conditional formulas.
 You only need to familiarize yourself with the SLN Straight-line method , DDB Double-declining balance method , and SYD Sum-of-the-years digits method formulas to compute depreciation.

-Hopefully, by walking you through how to make a depreciation worksheet in Excel from scratch, you’ll learn how to further customize our downloadable template to suit your needs.
+Hopefully, by walking you through how to make a depreciation worksheet in Excel, you’ll learn how to customize my downloadable template to suit your needs.

 - Asset’s Name